 So if you buy one component at a time, you can't test them before you have all of your parts together.
 So if you have a defective part and you end up testing it after the expired time frame for returning it, then you're stuck with a defective part and there's not much you can do.

 Sure, you can argue that it is quite rare that you will get a defective part which is true, but in my opinion it's not worth the risk as it does still happen these days so you are better off avoiding this potential problem altogether by buying your parts in one go.

 Another reason to buy all your parts together is that as times goes on new parts come out and prices drop on older parts.
 It's possible that if you wait a fair while between buying parts you may find that some new parts aren't compatible with older parts.
 Again, this is uncommon but it's definitely a possibility especially if you wait a long time between your component purchases.

 If you're building your very first custom computer you will want to allow enough time for you to take your time with it.
-Allow yourself a decent slot of time to complete your build so you don't rush it.
+Allow yourself a decent slot of time (2-3 hours if brand new) to complete your build so you don't rush it.

 If you think you have installed all your parts correctly and you press the PC power-on button and nothing happens, stay calm.
 Or perhaps your computer turns on but your monitor is blank and you don't see anything.
 These issues are quite common and they could be due to a number of things.
 More often than not it will be something simple that you missed.

 There are a few basics to check that we sometimes take for granted.
 Firstly, double check every power connection.
 The motherboard requires a 24 pin connector, and also either a 4 or 8 pin connector.
 Your video card will need either one or two 6 or 8 pin PCI-Express connectors.